schubergphilis/terraform-aws-mcaf-landing-zone/modules/avm/README.md

 ## Monitoring IAM Access

 This module offers the capability of monitoring IAM activity of both users and roles.
-To enable this feature, you have to provide the ARN of the SNS Topic that should be notified in case any activity is detected.
+To enable this feature, you have to provide the ARN of the EventBridge Event Bus that should receive events in case any activity is detected.

-The topic ARN can be set using the attribute `sns_topic_arn` in the variable `monitor_iam_access`.
+The event bus ARN can be set using the attribute `event_bus_arn` in the variable `monitor_iam_access`.
 In case the feature is enabled, the activity of the `root` user will be automatically monitored and reported.

 If you would like to monitor other users or roles, a list can be passed using the attribute `identities` in the variable `monitor_iam_access`.
 All objects in the list should have the attributes `name` and `type` where `name` is either the name of the IAM Role or the IAM User and `type` is either `AssumedRole` or `IAMUser`.